Vivek150899/saasmonk-file/README.md

 # saasmonk-file
-Please check the  anual test firl i have created dont know about java script
+Please check the  manual test file i have created.
+I am comfortable in Java selenium testing if That that is done than i can do automation testing in that domain.